SSGL-SEP/speech_explorer/documentation/further_development_and_issues.md

 ## Changing visualization to 3D
-Visualizer is currently a webgl scene with an orthographic camera pointing towards negative z-axis from 0x,0y,100z position.
+Visualizer is currently a WebGL scene with an orthographic camera pointing towards negative z-axis from 0x,0y,100z position.
 Points in visualization are three.js point objects which normally stay the same size no matter how close they are to the camera.
-However as the scene is zoomed in point sizes are changed slightly larger to simulate going closer and making the points easier to hit.
+However, as the scene is zoomed in, point sizes are changed slightly larger to simulate going closer and making the points easier to hit.

-(Visualization.js : createEnvironment) Camera need to be changed to perspective camera for the scene to render properly in a 3d environment.
+(Visualization.js : createEnvironment) Camera needs to be changed to perspective camera for the scene to render properly in a 3D environment.
 Current point size changing probably needs to be removed.

-Control scheme for 3d movement needs to be implemented.
+Control scheme for 3D movement needs to be implemented.
 Either the camera is fixed and the scene is moved or camera moves and scene stays still.

-Navigation in 3d is problematic especially without a mouse.
+Navigation in 3D is problematic especially without a mouse.
 Maybe ‘wasd’ could be used for left, right, forward, back movement and mouse/touchpad for panning/tilting when left mouse button is held down.

 (Visualization.js : draw) Currently a point which is mouse overed has its z position moved slightly towards the camera to prevent other points from showing through the enlarged point.
-This needs to be removed as it’s useless in 3d.
+This needs to be removed as it’s useless in 3D.

 (Visualization.js : getIntersectingPoints) Raycasting from mouse cursor is used to check which points are currently being mouse overed.
 Raycasting returns a list which is sorted by distance to the ray from a perpendicular angle.
 This code needs to be removed and default sorting method can be used (distance to the camera).